Rikiah/Rikiah/README.md

 💬 Ask me about ** Javascript, Next.JS ... or anything [here](https://github.com/Rikiah/Rikiah/issues)**

-⚡️ Fun fact **The QWERTY layout keyboard was designed to slow you down!**
+⚡️ A Fun fact: **The QWERTY layout keyboard was designed to slow you down!**

 </div>